 Pizza Delicious

 The name says it all.
 Pizza Delicious is just across the street from Crescent Park in the Bywater.
 It is loved by many not only for its delicious and ever-changing menu, but also for its wide range of dishes fit for any type of eater.
-Enjoy the vegan peppadew and arugula pizza (a house specialty), or ask for the seasonal vegan option, which at press time was their sinfully rich fettuccine with local butternut squash, but is sure to please no matter what’s in season when you drop in.
+Enjoy the vegan supreme pie or the vegan vodka sauce pizza.
+They also have seasonal vegan pasta, which at press time was their sinfully rich vegan rigatoni alla vodka (calabrian chili tomato sauce with house made almond cream, basil).

 G’s Pizza

 A pizza joint in New Orleans with its own vegan menu?
 We’re here for it.
-And we’re also here for not one, not two, but the EIGHT vegan pizza options that grace their menu!
-A nice assortment of apps, salads, pasta, and burgers round out your choices but be warned, the pizza is amazing and filling, AND they also have a vegan key-lime pie for dessert so try not to get too carried away.
+And we’re also here for not one, not two, but the FIVE vegan pizza options that grace their menu!
+A nice assortment of apps, salads, pasta, and burgers round out your choices but be warned, the pizza is amazing and filling.
+They also offer a vegan burger and vegan hummus with pita.